dotacow/frac-tui-rs/README.md

 ## **Installation**

-Ensure you have Rust and Cargo installed.
-For best performance build and run in release mode:
+if you have rust installed, simply clone the repository:
 ```bash
 git clone https://github.com/dotacow/frac-tui-rs
 cd frac-tui-rs